Glenn High School (Leander, Texas)

 Tom Glenn High School, commonly known as Glenn High School or simply GHS, is a high school located in Leander, Texas.
 It opened in the 2016–2017 school year as the sixth high school of Leander Independent School District.

-As of 2016, the school is the northern most high school in the district.
-The school (as of 2016) is the district's newest school, and the school started with freshmen and sophomores for the first school year.
+At the time of its opening, it was the northernmost high school in the district.
+The campus launched with only freshman and sophomore students, adding a grade level each subsequent year.

+Demographics

+According to the National Center for Education Statistics (NCES), the demographic breakdown of the 1,994 students enrolled for the 2025-2026 school year was as follows: